Meet the people behind the Accelerate & Access Foundation

 Ceri was a founding member of the programme in 2013 and has co-ordinated the programme’s development in Kent.

-Alistair is Deputy Chair of Governors at St Paul’s School, London (an Independent School) and a Governor and Chair of the Finance Committee at Henrietta Barnett School, Barnet (a State School Academy.
-He is a Trustee of The National Youth Theatre and sits on their Finance Committee.
-He is a Chartered Accountant and has extensive experience running and investing in businesses.
-He also advises on US and UK personal tax.
+Alistair is a Chartered Accountant and has extensive experience running businesses.
+He is a Trustee of the Prince’s Trust and Prince’s Trust International.
+He was Deputy Chair of Governors at St Paul’s School London and a Governor and Chair of the Finance Committee at Henrietta Barnett School, Barnet (a State School Academy).
+He was Deputy Chair of the National Youth Theatre where he say on their Finance Committee.

 Recently Chief Investment Officer, Guardian Assurance

 Paul was most recently the Chief Investment Officer of Guardian Assurance Limited, looking after £17 billion for around 1 million policyholders.
 Paul has worked in Insurance and Investment Banking in a variety of roles for the last 25 years.
 He has been a mentor for the Social Mobility Foundation for the past 5 years and has been involved in the A&AF since January 2014.
 Paul has a keen interest in promoting social mobility through education.